MohdAzzam/reading-notes/errorHandel.md

 1. Global context Code that is in the script, but not in a function.
 There is only one global context in any page.
 2. FUNCTION CONTEXT Code that is being run within a function.
 Each function has its own function context.
-3. EVAL CONTEXT (NOT SHOWN) Text is executed like code in an internal function called eval()
+3. Eval contex  Text is executed like code in an internal function called eval()

 ---------------------------------------------

 * VARIABLE SCOPE The first two execution contexts correspond with the notion of scope